skai111/db48x/doc/2-Quickstart.md

 RPL also supports the standard algebraic notation.
 Begin the computation with the _'()_ key.
 The editor contains quotes, `''` with the cursor between them.
-The cursor shows the latter `A`, indicating algebraic entry.
+The cursor shows the letter `A`, indicating algebraic entry.
 Type _6_, _×_, _8_, _._, _3_, _+_, _3_, _._, _5_, _×_, _2_, _._, _8_.
 At this point, the text editor should show the whole expression, `'6·8.3+3.5·2.8'` or `'6×8.3+3.5×2.8'`.
 Press `ENTER` and the expression shows up on the